-LAL Test Reagents & Accessories: Our LAL reagents are licensed by the FDA for product release, and all of our accessory products are certified for the appropriate LAL bacterial endotoxin test requirements.
+LAL Test Reagents & Accessories: Our LAL reagents and LAL cartridges are licensed by the FDA for product release, and all of our accessory products are certified for the appropriate LAL bacterial endotoxin test requirements.
 These deliver extreme precision and reliability, minimizing invalid results and the need to retest.

 Frequently Asked Questions (FAQs) for Bacterial Endotoxin Testing

 An endotoxin is a type of pyrogen (a fever-causing agent) and is found in the cell wall of Gram-negative bacteria.
 If certain amounts of endotoxin are introduced into the bloodstream or spinal fluid via a parenteral drug or medical device, fever, septic shock, organ failure, or death can occur.
 Due to the possibility of serious illness or death, all injectable pharmaceutical products and implantable medical devices that come into contact with the bloodstream or spinal fluid are tested for endotoxins to ensure patient safety.
 These products and devices are tested for endotoxins with a bacterial endotoxin test (BET).
 The most popular BET test utilizes LAL (limulus amebocyte lysate) to detect bacterial endotoxins.
 Charles River offers a variety of bacterial endotoxin test FDA-licensed LAL reagents including the exclusive Endosafe® LAL cartridge technology.